 - A bank may assign you extra piles of paperwork in order to apply for a loan

 If you believe you’ve faced discrimination on your journey to buy a home, the following resources can help:

-- Before You File a Fair Housing Complaint or Claim
+- File a Complaint with HUD

 - Filing a Housing Discrimination Complaint

 - Contact ACLU (American Civil Liberties Union)

 3. If you’re unmarried, you shouldn’t be at a disadvantage

 Fortunately, federal law declared same-sex marriage legal in all 50 states allowing more people to access the tax advantages of owning a home.
 Buying property as an unmarried couple is common and your real estate agent and mortgage lender have dealt with before.